 The bilateral LED cannula allows stimulation in 2 different locations.
 If coupled with a single channel receiver, it will stimulate both positions simultaneously.
 If coupled with a 2-channel receiver, it will stimulate both positions independently.

-We have a Teleopto wireless optical stimulation system to control up to 4 channels.
 Please get in touch for more information!

 Teleopto Wireless Optical Stimulation